 Most people, when reading that, would imagine this is the life of someone with the flu or a similar illness.
 Most people only experience a day like this when they’re ill.
 Not every day.

-But this is a typical day of a thyroid patient and/or someone with adrenal fatigue.
+But this can be a typical day of a thyroid patient and/or someone with adrenal issues on top of their thyroid condition.
 Adrenal fatigue affects lots of people with thyroid problems, so those people, in effect, receive double the dose of fatigue.
 Often this level of fatigue and struggle are signs of a thyroid patient who is not properly treated by their doctor, but then getting adequate treatment from a medical professional in this world is pretty much impossible for most patients.
 So you don’t have much of a choice.
 (I would always suggest finding a doctor who will work with you, though).

 The impact it then has on mental health can be devastating.

 This absolute fatigue leaves you unable to climb stairs, unable to type on a computer at work, unable to get out of your chair, unable to just stay awake or at least very hard to.

 It’s more than being tired.
 I don’t mean ‘you had a late night and are a bit groggy today’ tired, I mean absolutely exhausted.
 Like you could drop sleep with every blink you take.
 When getting up the stairs is such a horrendous task, that you have to plan about half an hour before you want to go upstairs, to physically prepare yourself for it.
 And even then, you need someone to help you.
 I guarantee, if you do not have a chronic illness, you will not know what this feels like.